 6) It blocks cancer development at virtually every step in the process, and through multiple mechanisms, making it an important cancer chemo-preventive agent.

 NAC also regulates the gene for COX-2, the enzyme that produces pain- and inflammation-inducing prostaglandins in most chronic pain conditions.
-It’s ability to replenish the intracellular glutathione supply and decrease oxidative damage is a separate, and equally powerful mechanism.
+It’s the ability to replenish the intracellular glutathione supply and decrease oxidative damage is a separate and equally powerful mechanism.